Tatsuyuki Nagai

 original anime Waiting in the Summer was released the next year.
 In 2015, he directed the feature film The Anthem of the Heart which received a nomination for Animation of the Year at the 39th Japanese Academy Awards.
-In that same year, he directed the mecha anime series Mobile Suit Gundam: Iron-Blooded Orphans, the series was the fourteenth mainline entry in Sunrise's long-running Gundam franchise.
+In that same year, he directed the mecha anime series Mobile Suit Gundam: Iron-Blooded Orphans, the series was the fourteenth mainline entry in Sunrise's long-running franchise Gundam.
 He has since directed the feature films Her Blue Sky (2019) and Fureru (2024), both of which are produced by CloverWorks.

 Career

 After graduating from Niigata College of Art & Design, Nagai worked as a freelance storyboard artist and director in the anime industry in 2000.
 He made his directorial debut with the second season of Honey and Clover in 2006.
-During this time he met screenwriter Mari Okada, and character designer Masayoshi Tanaka, with whom he formed an artist collective called Super Peace Busters.
+During this time, he met screenwriter Mari Okada and character designer Masayoshi Tanaka, with whom he formed an artist collective called Super Peace Busters.
 The following year, he worked on the sci-fi anime series Idolmaster: Xenoglossia.

 In 2008, Nagai worked as part of the Super Peace Busters and directed Toradora!, an anime adaptation of Yuyuko Takemiya's light novel series of the same name.
-Following the success of Toradora, the team worked again in 2011 to create anime series, Anohana.
+Following the success of Toradora!, the team worked again in 2011 to create anime series, Anohana.
 The series received widespread acclaim from audiences and critics and has been considered one of the best anime of the 2010s.
-Nagai then directed Waiting in the Summer, an original anime series in 2012.
+Nagai directed Waiting in the Summer, an original anime series in 2012.

-In 2015, Super Peace Busters reunited to work on the feature film The Anthem of the Heart (directed by Nagai).
+In 2015, Nagai directed the feature film The Anthem of the Heart.
 It was critically acclaimed, receiving many awards and nominations including an award for Best Animated Feature at the 36th Anima Festival, a nomination for Best Animated Feature at the 49th Sitges Film Festival and nominations for Animation of the Year at the 39th Japan Academy Film Prize and Tokyo Anime Award Festival 2016.
-In that same year, they worked again on Mobile Suit Gundam: Iron-Blooded Orphans with Nagai directing the series.
+That same year, Nagai worked on the original anime télé series Mobile Suit Gundam: Iron-Blooded Orphans.

 His next directed feature film, Her Blue Sky, an original anime film was released on October 11, 2019.

-In 2023, Super Peace Busters worked on the original anime film, Fureru.
+In 2023, Nagai directed the original anime film, Fureru.
 It premiered on October 4, 2024.